 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 - Keep CIMZIA in the refrigerator between 36°F to 46°F (2°C to 8°C).

 - Do not freeze CIMZIA.

 - Protect CIMZIA from light.
-Store CIMZIA in the carton.
+Store CIMZIA in the carton it came in.

-- Do not use CIMZIA if the medication is expired (today's date is past the date printed on the vial, prefilled syringe or carton), or if the liquid looks cloudy or discolored.
+- Do not use CIMZIA if the medicine is expired.
+Check the expiration date on the prefilled syringe or carton.

-The vials and prefilled syringe are glass.
-Do not drop or crush them.
+- The CIMZIA prefilled syringe is made of glass.
+Do not drop or crush the syringe.

-Always keep CIMZIA, injection supplies, puncture-proof container, and all other medicines out of the reach of children.
+Keep CIMZIA and all medicines out of the reach of children.